Consultation status: closed 30 May 2017

 Request to ensure the road hump does not block storm water flow.
 The speed humps proposed do not encroach into the existing storm water channel and will not impact on the existing drainage.

 Request for additional works including a layby to be installed outside the day care centre on Halsey Road.
 This falls outside the project scope.
-If you would like your request to be considered for future development works, please provide feedback here.
+If you would like your request to be considered for future development works, please contact us to provide feedback.

 We expect to introduce this work starting in July 2017 and throughout 2017/2018, subject to any further changes in design or funding issues.
 Contractors will inform all residents in the area prior to starting construction work.